WHY LIVE ON AN ACREAGE

 Now is a good time to start searching, mainly because of the weather, and you get to walk the land, to look for wet areas.
 Remember, unless you can afford to hire people to maintain your property for you, you can expect to spend several hours per week keeping up with things.
 The more acres you have, the more work there can be, but you may find this part of the lifestyle rewarding.

 Before we help clients purchase we always check on the zoning and what is around the property, is there any future developments planned.
-Both the M.D Foothills and Rural Rocky View County are really good for having a discussion on what might be happening.
+Both the Foothills County and Rural Rocky View County are really good for having a discussion on what might be happening.
 Pre-warned is Pre-Armed as they say!
 We don’t like any surprise’s for our clients.

 So there is a lot of homework for us to do.
 If you are considering building a Custom Home and get a great deal on the land, the cost of bringing services to it can be costly.
 Check out high- speed internet capabilities, access to schools, your church, and the nearest shopping areas.